-In this chapter, we take a more general look at user-level indirection techniques and show that all different versions of the idea converge into using the same general approaches.
-Then we discuss why the presence of native code always results in correctness limitations.
+We first describe user-level indirection to make clear why all different versions of the idea converge into using the same general approaches.
+Then we discuss why there are correctness limitations when native code is involved.
 Some of these limitations are straightforward (e.g., native code can have its own state) while some others are more subtle (e.g., native code can change user-level state directly).
-Despite the fact that we generally use Java (i.e., Java language syntax, Java terminology, and JNI conventions) as our reference system, our observations apply to most other runtime systems for platform-independent binary code applications such as the CLR and .NET technologies.
+We generally use Java (i.e., Java language syntax, Java terminology, and JNI conventions) as our reference system.
+Even though we demonstrate program transformations in source code for readability, these transformations are generally performed at the bytecode level.
+In Section 2.3 we discuss the differences relative to the CLR and .NET technologies.

-6.2 User-Level Indirection Techniques
+2.1 User-Level Indirection Techniques

 We use the name "user-level indirection" to describe any general technique that transparently interposes extra functionality to the execution of existing applications by using code transformation techniques, instead of modifying the underlying implementation of the runtime system.
-Applications of user-level indirection include transparent distributed execution [21][66][74][75][84], persistence [12][46][59], profiling [33], and logging [48].
+Applications of user-level indirection include transparent distributed execution [4][14][16][17][18][19], persistence [2][10][13], profiling [7], and logging [11].
 In general, user-level indirection aims at capturing specific events and performing actions whenever they occur.
 Such events typically are: